 Before introducing them to the tank, it should be cycled and fully established.

 10 gallons (~40 liters) is the absolute minimum tank size you can keep one Panda Garra in (only if you have a suitably sized pump in there to push the water around sufficiently).
-Anything smaller and you will have food problems and the shrimp will not be too comfortable either.
+Anything smaller and you will have food problems and the fish will not be too comfortable either.

-If we are talking about the group and that you need to keep at least 4 of them, Panda Garra should be kept in at least 20-gallon (80 liters) tank.
+If we are talking about the group and that you need to keep at least 4 of them, Panda Garra should be kept in at least a 20-gallon (80 liters) tank.
 The species may be small but you do not want the tank to contain too many.
 The residents of the tank will try to outcompete each other for resources.

 A good rule of thumb is that you can have 1 Panda Garra for every 5 gallons of water.
 Therefore, a 20-gallon tank would be acceptable to house a group of four Panda Garra.